As an honors student, you are eligible for a number of scholarship opportunities. A few are listed here.

 The Stephen J. Brady STOP Hunger Scholarships recognize and reward students who have made a significant impact in the fight against hunger.
 The scholarship recipients each receive $5,000 for their education as well as a matching grant in their name for the hunger-related charity of their choice.
 The Stephen J. Brady STOP Hunger Scholarship is named for the SODEXO Foundation's founder and former president, who was an unstoppable champion in the fight to end hunger.
 Thanks to Steve's efforts, which made these scholarships possible, an emerging generation of leaders will be cultivated in the fight against hunger.

-Deadline: The application period is October 5th - December 5th.
+Deadline: The application period is typical October 5th - December 5th.

 Applicants must be residents of the 50 United States, Puerto Rico, or the District of Columbia; they must have completed at least one year of undergraduate or graduate course of study at an accredited two- or four-year college, university or technical school; and must have one or more years of school remaining.
 An independent selection committee will evaluate the applications and select the winners based on the following criteria: college GPA; academic records in public health/health education, med school, nursing and/or pharmacy; community involvement/volunteer service; and the content of the applicant’s essay.
 10 applicants will receive $10,000 | 30 applicants will receive $5,000